What is Lead Generation

-- Opportunity-to-Sale Ratio is the percentage of leads you convert into paying customers or the number of deals that you close.
+- The opportunity-to-Sale Ratio is the percentage of leads you convert into paying customers or the number of deals that you close.

-- Qualified Lead-to-Opportunity Ratio is the percentage of qualified leads that it takes to provide more opportunities for your business.
+- The qualified Lead-to-Opportunity Ratio is the percentage of qualified leads that it takes to provide more opportunities for your business.

 - Lead-to-Qualified-Lead Ratio is how many inquiries or prospects it takes to produce a qualified lead.

 Being able to determine these numbers and percentages will be helpful in pinpointing just how many leads you will need and how much your budget should be when allocating funds for your lead generation services.

 Of course, this model is just an estimate or an average of our lead generation cost list above.
 It will still depend on your strategy and process.

 Lead generation is one of the most effective ways to help your business grow.

 This is also why no matter the method or strategy you choose, it is definitely going to cost you.